Ontario Provincial Highway Network: Future

 The current proposals by the MTO consist of two new freeways in the GTA and continued widening and four-laning of existing highways.
 Highway 413 is a proposed four-to-six lane freeway bypass of the GTA around Brampton, connecting Highway 401 and Highway 407 with Highway 400 north of Vaughan.
 The 52 km route would include extensions of Highway 410 and Highway 427 as well as a right-of-way for a transitway; the highway has attracted considerable attention, with opinions divided over the benefits of shorter travel times versus irreversible environmental impacts and urban sprawl.

-The Bradford Bypass is a proposed four lane rural freeway connecting Highway 400 and Highway 404 north of Bradford and Newmarket.
+Ontario Highway 425 is an under-construction four lane rural freeway connecting Highway 400 and Highway 404 north of Bradford and Newmarket.